 Here are the patient education articles that are relevant to this topic.
 We encourage you to print or e-mail these topics to your patients.
 (You can also locate patient education articles on a variety of subjects by searching on “patient info” and the keyword(s) of interest.)

-●Palliative care is an interdisciplinary specialty that is focused on preventing and relieving suffering, and supporting the best possible quality of life for patients and their families facing serious illness.
-Clinicians who are specialty trained in palliative care provide in depth pain and symptom management, communication regarding goals of care, and coordinated care across settings and over time.
+●Palliative care is an interdisciplinary specialty that is focused on preventing and relieving suffering of all kinds, and supporting the best possible quality of life for patients and their families facing serious illness.
+Clinicians who are specialty trained in palliative care provide in-depth pain and symptom management, skilled communication regarding goals of care, and coordinated care across settings and over time.
 (See 'Introduction' above.)

-●Palliative care aims to relieve suffering in all stages of disease and can be provided at the same time as curative or life-prolonging treatments (algorithm 1).
-When initiated early in the disease course, palliative care has been shown to improve clinical, quality of care, and survival outcomes.
-Hospice is a health care delivery system under which support and services are provided to a patient with a terminal illness where the focus is on comfort rather than curing an illness .
+●Palliative care aims to relieve suffering in all stages of disease and should be provided at the same time as all other beneficial curative or life-prolonging treatments (algorithm 1).
+When initiated early in the disease course, palliative care has been shown to improve patient and family experience, quality of care, and survival outcomes.
+Hospice is a health care delivery system under which support and services are provided to a patient with a terminal illness where the focus is on comfort rather than “curative” disease-focused treatment .
 Thus, hospice can be considered a program that delivers palliative care to patients at the end of life, while palliative care can be appropriately offered to patients at any time along the trajectory of any type of serious illness.
 (See 'Definitions' above.)

-●A primary role of palliative care is the relief of pain and other emotional and physical symptoms.
-Other key services are establishing goals of care, psychosocial, spiritual, and bereavement support, and coordination of care.
+●A primary role of palliative care is the relief of pain and other emotional and physical symptoms, support for family caregivers, and attention to the social determinants of health and disease.
+Other key services are establishing goals of care, matching care plans to those goals, psychosocial, spiritual, and bereavement support, and coordination of care over time and across settings.
 (See 'Rationale for palliative care' above.)

 ●A 2011 consensus statement proposed criteria for identifying patients in need of palliative care assessment in the hospital setting (table 3).
-While explicit criteria have not been developed for the ambulatory setting, referral for palliative care evaluation is appropriate for patients with poorly controlled symptoms, frequent visits to the emergency room, one or more hospital admissions in 30 days, a prolonged hospitalization, a prolonged ICU stay, or with a prognosis of one year or less.
+While explicit criteria have not been developed for the community setting, referral for palliative care evaluation is appropriate for patients with poorly controlled symptoms, functional and/or cognitive impairment, family caregiver burden, frequent visits to the emergency room, one or more hospital admissions in 30 days, a prolonged hospitalization, a prolonged ICU stay, or an estimated prognosis of one year or less.
 The surprise question: “Would you not be surprised if the patient died within 12 months, or did not live to adulthood?” can serve as a guide.
 (See 'Identifying patients appropriate for a palliative care assessment' above.)

 - Lynn J. Living long in fragile health: the new demographics shape end of life care.
 Hastings Cent Rep 2005; Spec No:S14.